Skip to content

 • be familiar with elements of the literal sense of the Bible relating to this topic and confident in accessing them

-• to engage with passages that are unfamiliar and difficult without being overawed or shy of them, and see them as a spring board for further discovery
+• to engage with passages that are unfamiliar and difficult as a spring board for further discovery

 • will have built a better ability to be able to relate to and reflect on Biblical imagery in regard to their own states and spiritual experiences